 of being a power center during Roman times as well as a part of the Hanseatic League

 during the Middle Ages.

 Day 17: Wesel to Kleve

 flat, paved cycle path today.
 The route is picturesque and pleasant.
 Like yesterday,

 feet) just before Kleve.
 Do keep the name of the next few towns in your mind as

 you navigate through here, it will save you aggravation.
-Ask me how I came upon this
+Ask me how I came upon

-hard hit during the war.
+Rhine, was particularly hard hit during the war.
 It is close to the Ardennes, where

 years), it was one of the largest northern forts of the Roman occupation.